How Google’s Perspectives Carousel Can Elevate Your Brand’s SEO Content Strategy

 Also, given the brand awareness, trust, and credibility your Perspectives content can build with your audience, you may also see more conversions from other channels (search ads, paid social, email, etc.) after a user has interacted with your organic content.

-We’re expecting generative AI in search to impact organic traffic and SEO reporting abilities.
-We’re also seeing more organic surfaces not tied to keyword rankings, like Google Discover or People also view in SGE while browsing.
+We’re expecting generative AI in search results to impact organic traffic and SEO reporting abilities.
+We’re also seeing more organic surfaces not tied to keyword rankings, like Google Discover or People also view in AI tools (SGE) while browsing.

 Before starting a strategy that involves Perspectives-eligible content, SEOs may need to educate their clients or stakeholders about these “higher worlds” of opportunity.

-Meanwhile, decision makers need to embrace that today’s SEO strategies go far beyond keyword rankings and organic traffic, and thus SEO should be seen as an all-encompassing marketing channel that supports brand awareness and conversions throughout the funnel.
+Meanwhile, decision makers need to embrace that today’s SEO strategies go far beyond keyword rankings and organic traffic.
+SEO should be seen as an all-encompassing marketing channel that supports brand awareness and conversions throughout the funnel.

 But here’s perhaps the biggest takeaway …